246 Central Street,

 1 person favorited this theater

-The Rialto was always a second-run house, but a good one.
+The Owl Theatre was opened in 1911 and was always a second-run house, but a good one.
 It was built in the train shed of the original Boston and Maine Railroad terminal in downtown Lowell.
 Supposedly part of its roof could be retracted for hot summer evenings.

-The Rialto was owned and operated by Norman Glassman who also operated the Crown Theater on Middlesex Street and who built the Lowell Drive-In Theater.
+It was renamed Rialto Theatre around 1920 and was later owned and operated by Norman Glassman who also operated the Crown Theatre on Middlesex Street and who built the Lowell Drive-In.

 Just login to your account and subscribe to this theater